crajcan/the_rust_programming_language/notes.md

     stream.flush().unwrap();
 ```

-`stream.flush()` will prevent the program from continuing utnil all the bytes are written to the connection. `TcpStream` contains an internal buffer to minimize calls to the underlying operating system.
+`stream.flush()` will block the main thread until all the bytes are written to the connection. `TcpStream` contains an internal buffer to minimize calls to the underlying operating system.

 #### Validating the Request and Selectively Responding